Divorce Lawyer

 As a certified mediator and arbitrator, attorney Randy Michel understands the importance of collaboration.
 When you and your partner can agree to the terms of your divorce, you end up with a solution that works best for your family.
 In fact, judges often require that you attempt mediation before taking your divorce to court.

 During mediation, you and your spouse will meet with a neutral third-party negotiator.
-You can each have an attorney present during this time, and Mr. Michel can serve either as your attorney or a mediator.
+You can each have an attorney present during this time.
+As a certified mediator, Mr. Michel can serve either as your attorney or as a mediator.
 Together, we will work through the issues and discuss resolutions in a private setting.
-In addition to saving time and money, medication often prevents the hostility that can come with courtroom litigation.
+In addition to saving time and money, mediation often prevents the hostility that can come with courtroom litigation.

 Arbitration is similar to a court hearing, but takes place outside a courtroom in a more relaxed atmosphere.
 Like mediation, this is often a more efficient and cost-effective means of finalizing the terms of a divorce.
-During a consultation, we'll help you explore both of these options as a means of reaching an agreement regarding child custody, spousal support (called alimony outside of Texas) and more.
+During a consultation at our College Station firm, we'll help you explore both of these options as a means of reaching an agreement regarding child custody, spousal support (called alimony outside of Texas), and more.

 Divorce Litigation